Informative tourist guide. A very good copy, covers slightly soiled, front cover lightly creased. (56p., large folding plan in rear.)…

 …plate, along with two news cuttings relating to the October 27, 1966 publication party for this volume at Foyle’s bookstore in London.
 Volume II is signed in ink on the…

-This is a very good copy of the rarely-seen [London] “Times Book Club” edition, which was bound from First edition sheets but in a plainer binding of smooth dark blue…
+This is a very good copy of the rarely-seen [London] “Times Book Club” edition, which was bound from early edition sheets but in a plainer binding of smooth dark green…